-Clemson University invites applications for a tenure-track Assistant Professor as part of a Cluster Hire at the Center for Human Genetics, with an expected start date of August 2023.
-Clemson University offers competitive salaries, benefits, and start-up funds.
+Clemson University invites applications for two tenure-track Assistant Professors as part of a Cluster Hire at the Center for Human Genetics, with an expected start date of August 2023.
+Clemson University offers competitive salaries, benefits and start-up funds.

 The mission of the Center for Human Genetics (https://scienceweb.clemson.edu/chg/) is to understand the principles and mechanisms by which genetic and environmental factors affect human health and disease.
-Laboratory facilities for the successful candidate will be in Self Regional Hall, a 17,000-square-foot building located in Greenwood, South Carolina on the Greenwood Genetic Center Partnership Campus.
-The Center for Human Genetics provides a vibrant interactive research environment with state-of-the-art genomic and computational resources, and is ideally configured for collaborative research.
-The successful applicant will be part of a collaborative and interdisciplinary environment that includes the research, diagnostic and clinical geneticists at the Greenwood Genetic Center, the genetics, genomics, statistics and bioinformatics faculty at Clemson University, the USC School of Medicine in Greenville and the Prisma Health System.
+The Center for Human Genetics provides a vibrant interactive research environment with state-of-the-art genomic and computational resources.
+The successful applicants will be part of a collaborative and interdisciplinary environment that includes the research, diagnostic and clinical geneticists at the Greenwood Genetic Center, the genetics, genomics, statistics and bioinformatics faculty at Clemson University, the USC School of Medicine in Greenville and the Prisma Health System.
+The Center of Human Genetics currently consists of 21 faculty and their lab groups in six Departments, located on Clemson main campus and in Greenwood, South Carolina on the Greenwood Genetic Center Partnership Campus.
+These positions will be located on the Clemson main campus.
 The home department will be determined by the fit of the applicant’s research interests with the mission of the Department of Biological Sciences (https://www.clemson.edu/science/academics/departments/biosci/) or the Department of Genetics and Biochemistry (https://www.clemson.edu/science/academics/departments/genbio/).

 Clemson University is committed to building a diverse and inclusive community of faculty scholars dedicated to working and teaching in a multi-cultural environment (http://www.clemson.edu/inclusion/).
 We encourage applications from women, minorities and individuals with a commitment to mentoring colleagues and students from demographic groups underrepresented in the sciences.
 We are also supportive of the needs of dual-career couples.